schllng/gr.scss/README.md

 $gr-center-container: false !default;

 // ==============
-// Completly customizable class names:
+// Completely customizable class names:
 // ==============

 // {String} - The prefix for all classes (.#{$gr-namespace-class}-*)